jaysonh/ofxQuantum2/README.md

 ```

-# further development
+# hardware development

 This work is part of an ongoing project into the investigation of quantum computing through artistic methods and processes.
 This project also includes the development of various hardware components that use real world quantum effects components that can be used with this ofxQuantum addon.
-One of these components is the Quantum State Observation Seed Generation Unit.
+One of these components is the Quantum State Observation Seed Generation Unit which allows the addon to measure the state of qubits using random numbers seeded from the quantum effects of the decay of a uranium atom.

-which is used to measure states of quantum bits.
-This will take the form of a device that generates random numbers using quantum phenomena such as the decay of a radioactive isotope.
-This radioactive decay is a direct manifestation of quantum behaviour of partilces and can be easily measured using a geiger counter.

-A further device will be the n-Qbit meausrement gate which will use the Von Neumann Meausurement Unit which is a more advanced device that measures the states of quantum particles.

 # references